ArturBarbosa/rftkit/README.md

 # 2. Create a rubric grader
 rubric = RubricItem(
     id=1,
     content="Accuracy: How correct and precise the output is.
-0.0 = incorrect, 1.0 = perfect"
+Evaluate on a 1-5 Likert scale."
 )
 rubric_grader = RubricGrader(
     name="rubric_accuracy",